About Us

 Profile

-Dr. Cecilia De Vargas is an associate professor at Texas Tech University Health Sciences Center, Department of Psychiatry, Division of Child and Adolescent Psychiatry.
-Currently, Dr. De Vargas is the program director of the Child and Adolescent Psychiatry Fellowship and dedicates most of her professional hours to supervision of fellows, residents, and medical students at the inpatient, outpatient, and community rotations.
+Dr. Cecilia De Vargas is an associate professor at Texas Tech University Health Sciences Center El Paso’s Department of Psychiatry, Division of Child and Adolescent Psychiatry.
+Currently, Dr. De Vargas is the program director of the Child and Adolescent Psychiatry Fellowship and dedicates most of her professional hours to supervision of fellows, residents, and medical students in inpatient, outpatient, and community rotations.
 She also participates in the Child Psychiatric Access Network (CPAN), providing consultation to pediatricians and other primary care professionals on assessing, diagnosing, and treating children and adolescents with mental health comorbidities.

-Dr. De Vargas received her medical education at the Universidad del Valle in Cali, Colombia, followed by training in General Psychiatry and Child and Adolescent Psychiatry when she moved to the USA.
-Dr. De Vargas has Board Certification in Psychiatry and Child and Adolescent Psychiatry and has been with the department for over twenty years.
-Dr. de Vargas’ main professional interests include medical and mental health effects of childhood trauma experiences and resilience in pediatric psychiatric groups, mental health problems in unaccompanied minors who migrate to the US, innovative ways to treat children and adolescents with resistant depression and risk for suicide, and evidence- based interventions in children who have been traumatized, among other things.
-She is passionate about disseminating a trauma-informed care and practice to all trainees to promote a safe, stigma-free, compassionate and collaborative method of caring for the children, adolescents and their families.
+Dr. De Vargas received her medical education at the Universidad del Valle in Cali, Colombia, followed by training in general psychiatry and child and adolescent psychiatry when she moved to the United States.
+Dr. De Vargas has board certification in psychiatry and child and adolescent psychiatry and has been with the department for over 20 years.
+Dr. De Vargas’ main professional interests include medical and mental health effects of childhood trauma experiences and resilience in pediatric psychiatric groups, mental health problems in unaccompanied minors who migrate to the U.S., innovative ways to treat children and adolescents with resistant depression and risk for suicide, and evidence-based interventions in children who have been traumatized, among other things.
+She is passionate about disseminating a trauma-informed care and practice to all trainees to promote a safe, stigma-free, compassionate and collaborative method of caring for children, adolescents and their families.

 • Assistant Professor, Psychiatry